Qix-/aQuery/README.md

 When generating a new aQuery object (third form), an optional **enumeration function** can be specified.
 This function is passed the parameter from the first form _when the parameter is specified and isn't a function_.
+If no enumeration function is specified, un-checked arrays become the only valid parameter type and are passed directly to new result objects.
+Enumerators must return an array.